EDGBASTON ARCHERY & LAWN TENNIS SOCIETY

 - Harry Gem was a member of Edgbaston Archery Society and went on to form what might have been the world’s first lawn tennis club in Leamington Spa in 1874.

-- Following the demise of the original Leamington club, at the Manor House Hotel, Leamington, Edgbaston Archery & LTS is the oldest surviving lawn tennis club in continuous existence on the same site, next to the Birmingham Botanical Gardens, where lawn tennis was introduced in the early years of the 1870s.
+- Following the demise in 1898 of the original Leamington club, at the Manor House Hotel, Leamington, Edgbaston Archery & LTS is the oldest surviving lawn tennis club in continuous existence on the same site, next to the Birmingham Botanical Gardens, where lawn tennis was introduced in the early years of the 1870s.

 - The Society’s six grass courts occupy the same piece of ground where the originals were laid down in the early 1870s.
 Therefore this patch of land holds the distinction of being the oldest lawn tennis playing surface still in regular use anywhere in the world.